coolhead/flint-docs/04.connectors/01.base/02.ssh/docs.md

     category: docs
 ---

-With Flint's SSH Connector you can execute commands on remote server machine using SSH2 Protocol.
+The SSH connector is used to execute commands on a remote host by means of the SSH protocol.

-With this document, we will be able to use and work with the SSH Connector.

 ## Features
 + Based on Standardized SSH2 Protocol